 Analgesia and itch medication use will be recorded as part of the concomitant medication assessments at each study visit.
-Additionally, at the month 3 follow-up visit, changes to analgesia and itch medications should be reviewed using the 'Changes to analgesia and itch meds' CRF.
-At day 0 and month 3 participants will be asked exactly what pain and itch medication they have taken in the last 48 hours.
+Additionally, at the month 3 follow-up visit, changes to analgesia and itch medications should be reviewed using the 'Changes to analgesia and itch medication should be reviewed using the 'Changes to analgesia and itch medication they have taken in the last 48 hours.
 These a logs are designed to reflect a snapshot of participant medication use, and to ensure the information collected is accurate as the parent/guardian will be able to recall and list them within this timeframe.
 Daily or weekly diaries are generally poorly filled in and often leads to missing or inaccurate data.
 Study clinicians, who are blinded to the treatment allocation, will refer to these logs to compare the amount of medications they are receiving at month 3 with the amount they were receiving before they had their first infusion on day 0.
 Clinicians will make a judgment whether participants took their medications 'more than usual' 'about the same as usual' or 'less than usual'.